- Comprehensive Curriculum: Covers a wide range of HVAC fundamentals, from refrigeration cycles to heating and electrical principles.

 These requirements ensure that you are ready to take on the program and succeed in the growing HVAC industry.

-- HVAC Technician
+- HVAC Installation Technician

 - Refrigeration Technician

-- HVAC Service Manager
+- HVAC Project Manager

-Campbellsville University’s HVAC Technology program is fully accredited and adheres to the highest industry standards to ensure that students receive a quality education that meets both national and local guidelines.
+to the highest industry standards to ensure that students receive a quality education

 The program is designed to prepare students for industry certifications, including the Universal EPA 608 Certification, which is required for handling refrigerants, and the Kentucky HVAC Journeyman Mechanic License.
 These credentials are widely recognized and enhance graduates' employability in the HVAC field.
+By choosing Campbellsville University, you are enrolling in a program that prioritizes excellence, integrity, and industry-relevant skills, giving you the best possible foundation to start and advance your career in HVAC technology.